 Santa Clara, CA Kitchen, Bath and Home Renovation Gadi Construction

-The cost of a 20x20 addition varies widely based on location, materials, and complexity, but a general range is between $80,000 and $200,000.
+The cost of a 20x20 addition can vary widely based on location, materials, and complexity, but a general range is between $80,000 and $200,000.
 This translates to roughly $200 to $500 per square foot.
-A basic, single-room addition with standard finishes typically falls on the lower end.
-However, costs increase significantly for projects involving kitchens or bathrooms due to plumbing and electrical work, high-end finishes, complex rooflines, or second-story construction.
-Key factors influencing the final price include site preparation, foundation type, quality of materials, labor rates in your area, and required permits.
-Always obtain multiple detailed quotes from licensed contractors and budget an additional 10-20% for unforeseen expenses.
+A basic, single-room addition with standard finishes might fall on the lower end, while a project involving a kitchen, bathroom, or second-story construction will be significantly higher.
+Key cost factors include foundation work, roofing, plumbing, electrical, HVAC integration, and interior finishes.
+It is crucial to obtain detailed quotes from licensed contractors, as site preparation, permits, and local building codes can substantially impact the final budget.
+Always plan for a contingency of 10-20% for unforeseen expenses.

 252 reviews